 Releases of ozone-depleting substances are prohibited.
 All equipment must be leak-tested and the leaks repaired before it can be re-filled or "topped up" with ozone-depleting substances.

 Some former uses of ozone-depleting substances, which result in frequent and deliberate releases, are prohibited.
 Examples include use of halon to test fire systems, use of CFCs to blow foam, and sale of pressurized containers which use CFCs (except medical uses) are prohibited.

-Releases of ozone-depleting substances in amounts greater than 25 kg must be reported, pursuant to the Emergency Spill Regulations.
+Releases of ozone-depleting substances in amounts greater than 25 kg must be reported, pursuant to the Environmental Emergency Regulations.

 What can Households do to Protect the Ozone Layer?

 Domestic appliances such as refrigerators, freezers and window-mount air conditioners contain refrigerants which should be properly removed before appliance disposal.
 Most municipalities provide a service to ensure refrigerants are properly removed before appliances are disposed of in their landfill so please do not try to remove the refrigerants on your own.
 Technicians who have taken environmental awareness training will recover the refrigerant from your appliance using a special recovery unit.